UAlbertaALTLab/crk-db/README.md

 You can also run this script as a JavaScript module.
 It is located in `lib/buildDatabase.js`.

+## Steps to incrementally update the production database

+1. VPN
+2. Update the import JSON file on the ALTLab server.
+3. SSH into ALTLab server: `ssh itw.altlab.dev`
+5. Get the ID of the current Docker container.
+   1. `cd /opt/morphodict/home/morphodict/src/crkeng/resources/dictionary`
+   2. `docker ps | grep crkeng` (`docker ps` lists docker processes)
+   3. Copy container ID.
+6. Run incremental import on new version of database.
+   1. `docker exec -it --user=morphodict {containerID} ./crkeng-manage importjsondict --purge --incremental {path/to/database}`
+   * The `morphodict` user is required to write changes.
+   * The path to the database will be `src/crkeng/resources/dictionary/crkeng_dictionary.importjson` or some variation thereof.
+   * Current production version, built from old XML: `crkeng_dictionary_fromxml2.importjson`

 ## Tests

 Test for this repository are written using Mocha + Chai.
 The tests check that the conversion scripts are working properly, and test for known edge cases.
 There is one test suite for each conversion script (and some other miscellaneous unit tests as well), located alongside that script in `lib` with the extension `.test.js`.
 You can run the entire test suite with `npm test`.